Pakistan observes ‘black day’ in protest against J&K situation even as India celebrates Independence

 According to the Simla Agreement of 1972 and the Lahore Declaration of 1999, Kashmir is a bilateral matter.

-Last week, Pakistan, which has fought three wars with India over Kashmir, has downgraded diplomatic ties, suspended trade relations, and halted the Samjhauta and Thar Express train services between the two countries, and a bus service between New Delhi and Lahore.
+Last week, Pakistan, which has fought three wars with India over Kashmir, downgraded diplomatic ties, suspended trade relations, and halted the Samjhauta and Thar Express train services between the two countries, and a bus service between New Delhi and Lahore.

 Also read: On Pakistan’s Independence Day, Imran Khan says he will take J&K matter to all international forums